PierfrancescoSoffritti/android-youtube-player/README.md

 youTubePlayer.addListener(youTubePlayerSeekBar);
 ```

-You may wan to listen to events from `YouTubePlayerSeekBar`, in order to update the current time of your `YouTubePlayer` when the user moves the touch bar.
+You may want to listen to events from `YouTubePlayerSeekBar`, in order to update the current time of your `YouTubePlayer` when the user moves the touch bar.
 To do that pass a `YouTubePlayerSeekBarListener` to `YouTubePlayerSeekBar`.

 ```java
 youTubePlayerSeekBar.setYoutubePlayerSeekBarListener(new YouTubePlayerSeekBarListener() {